 The banner is beautifully hand-painted on muslin and retains its original staff.
 The shape is attractively scalloped at the bottom edge, which is painted to look as if there is an applied fringe.
 Most of the elements are congruent with the 1868 version, but there are various differences.
 Set within a shield-shaped medallion—usually circular—is the expected eagle in a side view, spread wing pose with beak uplifted.
 The eagle is supposed to be perched upon a rock with one talon, while gripping a federal shield in the other.
 Here there is no rock and both talons grip the shield, which displays 13 stars.
 Note the date of "1867" and Tyndale's preferred order of the wording on the billowing ribbon in the eagle's beak.
 The foreground of the official design is all grass.
 Here there are olive branches—a peacetime reference appropriate for a country recovering from war—on a grassy area, set upon a sandy shore before Lake Michigan, with a rising sun on the horizon.

-Mounting: The banner was mounted and framed within our own conservation department, which is led by masters degree trained staff.
-We take great care in the mounting and presentation of flags and have preserved thousands of examples; more than anyone worldwide.
+Mounting: The banner was mounted and framed within our own conservation department, which is led by expert staff.
+We take great care in the mounting and presentation of flags and related textiles, and have preserved thousands of examples.

-The background is 100% cotton twill, black in color.
+The background is 100% cotton twill, black in color, that has been washed and treated for colorfastness.
 The mount was placed in a black-painted, hand-gilded and distressed Italian molding.
 A shadowbox was created to accommodate the staff.
-The glazing is U.V. protective plexiglass.
+The glazing is U.V. protective acrylic (Plexiglas).
 Feel free to contact us for more details.

 |Advanced Collectors and the Person with Everything